Newt-Tea/eMarket-MSU-Intro-to-SE_Group1/CONTRIBUTING.md

 - Use the project's issue tracker to discuss bugs, features, and improvements.
 - Regularly update your progress and collaborate with other group members.

-## Security
-- Report any security vulnerabilities to the project maintainers directly and confidentially.

 ## License
 By contributing, you agree that your contributions will be licensed under the same license as the project.